 While a capstone for most writers, two books in two months is only the latest achievement in a long and illustrious career.
-Mr. Fiffer’s 16 books, several screenplays and numerous articles written over 29 years cover a wide range of topics, including sports, as-told-to memoirs, community service, and entrepreneurialism.
+Fiffer’s 16 books, several screenplays and numerous articles written over 29 years cover a wide range of topics, including sports, as-told-to memoirs, community service and entrepreneurialism.

-He has also written scores of articles for magazines and newspapers, including the Chicago Tribune and Sports Illustrated.
-For many years he covered the Cubs and White Sox for the New York Times.
+He has also written scores of articles for magazines and newspapers, including for the Chicago Tribune and Sports Illustrated.
+For many years, he covered the Cubs and White Sox for The New York Times.
 With his wife, novelist Sharon Fiffer, he has co-edited three books.

 In addition, the Fiffers have led a writers’ workshop in Evanston since 2008.
-(Full disclosure: I am a workshop member; their daughter, Nora, works at the RoundTable.)
+(Full disclosure: I am a workshop member, and their daughter, Nora, works at the RoundTable.)

-In 2001 Mr. Fiffer was awarded a Guggenheim Fellowship for a writing project he is still pursuing, a “biography” of the spinal cord.
+In 2001, Fiffer was awarded a Guggenheim Fellowship for a writing project he is still pursuing, a “biography” of the spinal cord.

 This is my test.”

-Though he called him “Crip” and “Sheeny” and belittled his efforts to keep up with the other class members (some of whom were professional athletes), Mr. Woit developed a terrific affection and admiration for Mr. Fiffer’s efforts, which helped the young man make enormous progress, including moving to a cane.
+Though he called him “Crip” and “Sheeny” and belittled his efforts to keep up with the other class members (some of whom were professional athletes), Woit developed affection and admiration for Fiffer’s efforts, which helped the young man make enormous progress, including moving to a cane.

-“After a year and a half I lost 25 pounds and my crutches and gained self-respect and confidence,” Mr. Fiffer said.
+“After a year and a half, I lost 25 pounds and my crutches and gained self-respect and confidence,” Fiffer said.

-From Yale Mr. Fiffer went on to University of Chicago Law School, where in 1976 he graduated and joined a downtown law firm intending to be a litigator.
+From Yale, Fiffer went on to the University of Chicago Law School, where in 1976 he graduated and joined a downtown law firm, intending to be a litigator.
 It was then he started freelance writing for the Chicago Tribune and Chicago Magazine, and after two years decided to take a leave of absence to try writing full time.
 He never looked back.

 The book concludes on a happy note: he meets and marries Sharon, and they have three children – the oldest from Sharon’s previous marriage.